Health and safety

 Students, faculty, and staff are encouraged to hold meetings virtually whenever possible.
 Specific options are at the discretion of each meeting’s participants as long as physical distancing requirements are met.

-Any student may elect to take their fall courses online, even if the course is offered in-person.
+Any student may elect to take their spring courses online, even if the course is offered in-person.
 If the course is offered in-person, those attending remotely will not have the benefit of the in-person experience.
 Nonetheless, remote attendees will receive the same high-quality education as in-person attendees, and most, if not all, of these classes will be live, synchronous classes.
 Consequently, students will be expected to attend these classes at the regularly scheduled class times and participate in class discussion.

 If the course is an upper-level course and there is an open seat available, you may register for the course.
 If the course is a 1L course, you will not be able to switch sections.
 Our faculty are committed to providing you an excellent education regardless of whether your classes are offered in-person or conducted online.